baskarmib/NativeScriptSamples/testvue/README.md

 tns create my-blank-vue --template tns-template-blank-vue
 ```

+One using above command we get GridLayout in Home Vue.
+I have edited the sample to use stack layout.

 > Note: This command will create a new NativeScript app that uses the latest version of this template published to [npm](https://www.npmjs.com/package/tns-template-blank-vue).

 If you want to create a new app that uses the source of the template from the `master` branch, you can execute the following: